google/closure-compiler-npm/deployments.md

 # Deploying Closure Compiler to NPM

-*You now need yarn installed - `npm install -g yarn`*
+*You now need yarn installed - `npm install -g yarn`* *The compiler must be published to maven first as the build script downloads the jar from maven.*

  1. Update the package version number in `package.json` at https://github.com/chadkillingsworth/closure-compiler-graal.